Princess Elizabeth of Yugoslavia: Marriages and children

-In 1974, she was briefly engaged to an actor Richard Burton, after his first divorce from Elizabeth Taylor.
+In 1974, she was briefly engaged to actor Richard Burton after his first divorce from Elizabeth Taylor.

 Princess Elizabeth was married a third time, to former Prime Minister of Peru Manuel Ulloa Elías (1922–1992) on 28 February 1987.
 They separated in 1989, although the marriage was never officially dissolved.
 In 1992 Ulloa Elías died, which made the princess officially a widow.

 Career

 A businesswoman and writer, Elizabeth is the author of four storybooks for children and has created two perfumes- "Jelisaveta" and "E".

 Elizabeth recognized early the warning signs of what would eventually be known as Balkanization in Yugoslavia.
 She spoke out in Europe and America on behalf of bridging the gap between ethnic hatreds.
 Working behind the scenes through United Nations programs, she also journeyed to the Vatican in 1989 to ask Monsignor Tauran, then Holy See Secretary for Relations with States, to help improve relations between Catholic and Orthodox communities in Yugoslavia.

 In December 1990, she created the Princess Elizabeth Foundation, a non-political, not-for-profit organization after foreseeing the crucial importance of a vehicle to address the tension brewing just below the surface.
 Since the subsequent civil wars, her efforts have focused heavily on transporting medical supplies, food, clothing and blankets to refugee camps, in addition to finding homes for children victimized by war and placing older students in schools and colleges in America.

 Before the breakup of Yugoslavia began in 1991, she invited the Orthodox Bishop Sava and the Mufti of Belgrade, along with the Yugoslav Minister for Religious Affairs to attend a conference in Moscow that was hosted by Mikhail Gorbachev.
 This was the second international gathering of political and religious leaders committed to world reform that included Mother Teresa, the Archbishop of Canterbury, the Dalai Lama, Al Gore and Carl Sagan:

 I do not understand how people can feel superior to those of another faith or race.
 Such intolerance is deeply rooted in fear, which helps to perpetuate injustice and hatred.
 This deep programming prevents people from honouring and celebrating life's differences.

 In 2002, Princess Elizabeth received the first Nuclear Disarmament Forum Award, the Demiurgus Peace International (accompanying president Vladimir Putin, Archbishop Desmond Tutu, Ted Turner and others), for outstanding achievements in the field of strengthening peace among nations in Zug, Switzerland.

 She decided to run for President of Serbia in the 2004 Serbian presidential election, despite her cousin Alexander's having objected that the Royal Family should stay out of politics.
 After the end of World War II, the Royal Family was banished from the country, and their goods confiscated.
 "In case of victory," she stated, "my priority would not be to return to a monarchy, but to form a real State."
 She got 63,991 votes or 2.1%, finishing in 6th place out of fifteen candidates.